ansible/workshops/exercises/ansible_network/9-tower-workflow/README.md

 1. Return to the **Templates** window

-2. Click the rocket ship to launch the **WORKSHOP WORKFLOW** workflow template.
+2. Click the rocket ship to launch the **Workshop Workflow** workflow template.

    ![workflow job launched](images/running-workflow.png)